tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Catharsis.
 Finds it constructive to promote a purgative atmosphere.
 - Obligation: Affirmation.
 Feels obligated to try and observe inherent quality.
 - Unnatural: Reliability.
 Finds it unnatural to promote pragmatic stability.
 - Indulgant: Defence.
-Can over-exploit emphasising defensive structural rationales.
+Can over-indulge emphasising defensive structural rationales.
 - Unconscious: Supremacy.
 Unconsciously provokes the adoption of possessive social personas.
 - Trivializing: Faith.
 Trivializes the emphasis of good-faith relations.
 - Repressed: Experimentation.
 Represses the adoption of seemingly useless things.